-According to this NY Times’ article, the share of interest-only mortgages jumped from ten percent of new mortgages in 2003 to over 25% in 2005.
+According to a NY Times’ article, the share of interest-only mortgages jumped from ten percent of new mortgages in 2003 to over 25% in 2005.
 In addition, a different variant of exploding mortgage — called payment option adjustable — represented nearly 16% of new mortgages in 2005.
 In total, 42% of new mortgages in 2005 had explosive potential — that is, could blow up if the borrowers found themselves in any of the following situations: (1) rising interest rates that triggered significant increases in monthly carrying costs beyond the income capacity of the borrower (and this goes for the mortgage as well as credit card debt); (2) falling home prices that trigger similar problems or make refinancing out of the question; (3) increases in other costs such as gasoline, health insurance or home heating which force the borrower to make tough choices; (4) loss of job which, if the borrower is actually a couple who premised affordability on two incomes could mean unaffordability if either spouse loses a job; or, (5) illness that either puts the borrower out of work for too long or means a spike in uninsured or underinsured medical costs (which might arise if either the borrower or any other family member gets sick).

 These are just some of the risks facing 42% of the borrowers who got exploding mortgages in 2005.